-1) Cover -- The outermost covering of the proposal shall be either paper or cardboard and must be non-glossy, light-colored material capable of accepting rubber stamp ink without smearing.
+- 1) Cover -- The outermost covering of the proposal shall be either paper or cardboard and must be non-glossy, light-colored material capable of accepting rubber stamp ink without smearing.
 The cover shall contain the task title, the name of the submitting group, and a "Limited Use Document" clause.
 The original will not be numbered.
-Copies shall be sequentially numbered 1 through 9 in the upper right-hand corner.

-- 2) Summary Page -- The summary page shall immediately follow the cover and shall include the information summarized below. - a) IPRF project number and title (from the RFP); - b) Name, address, telephone and fax number of the submitting group (normally the agency or individual that will appear on the contract); - c) Name and address of any group or individual with which a joint venture is proposed, if such is the case (if none so state); - d) Name, title and e-mail address of the person formally submitting the proposal (normally the principal investigator); - e) Name(s), title(s) and e-mail address of the person(s) who actually wrote the proposal; - f) Proposal date; - g) Name, address, and telephone number of the responsible administrative officer having cognizance of the project (this should be the individual authorized to bind the agency contractually and to approve the expenditure of project funds); - h) Amount of time required to complete the research as specified in the proposal; - i) Total amount of the budget proposed to complete the research. - 3) Table of Contents -- Self-explanatory. - 4) Research Plan The research plan shall detail the approach to the research, the method of data collection and the method of delivery of the products.
+Copies shall be numbered in the upper right-hand corner beginning with the number 1. - 2) Summary Page -- The summary page shall immediately follow the cover and shall include the information summarized below. - a) IPRF project number and title (from the RFP); - b) Name, address, telephone and fax number of the submitting group (normally the agency or individual that will appear on the contract); - c) Name and address of any group or individual with which a joint venture is proposed, if such is the case (if none so state); - d) Name, title and e-mail address of the person formally submitting the proposal (normally the principal investigator); - e) Name(s), title(s) and e-mail address of the person(s) who actually wrote the proposal; - f) Proposal date; - g) Name, address, and telephone number of the responsible administrative officer having cognizance of the project (this should be the individual authorized to bind the agency contractually and to approve the expenditure of project funds); - h) Amount of time required to complete the research as specified in the proposal; - i) Total amount of the budget proposed to complete the research. - 3) Table of Contents -- Self-explanatory. - 4) Research Plan The research plan shall detail the approach to he research, the method of data collection and the method of delivery of the products.
 The plan ultimately becomes a part of the agreement between the IPRF and the investigator therefore it should be straightforward and specific as to the milestones, the method of measurement and the proposed products and their method of delivery.
 This is the opportunity for the research team to put into words their vision of the work and how they will go about that work to attain the end product.
 The IPRF is not structured or resourced to allow for pre-proposal briefings, meetings or discussions about the approach to the work.
 This is the only forum for the research team to state their case.
-The research plan will contain the following subdivisions. - a) Introduction.
+The research plan will contain the following sub-divisions. - a) Introduction.
 Provide a concise statement of the problem, the objectives, the method of solution and the intended products as seen by the research team.
 The summary should connect and highlight the linkages of the milestones to the end product. - b) Research Approach.
 This section is used to describe how objectives will be achieved through some rational approach to the problem.
 Specific obstacles to completion of the research should be identified and solutions to overcome the obstacles defined. - c) Anticipated Results.
 The research plan shall contain specific statements describing the anticipated products, their intended use and how those expectations will be achieved.
+The end product should be described in language of the intended user the expected use of the end product.
+IPRF projects are intended to produce results that can be implemented and applied in practice.
+Therefore, proposals must contain some form of implementation plan for moving the product from research to applied practice.
+A part of the implementation plan should describe the expected applicability of the product.
+Use strong language as to how the research team expects to see the product as a benefit to the intended user.